hms-dbmi/scde/vignettes/pagoda.md

 data(knn)
 ```

 The fitting process above wrote out `cell.models.pdf` file in the current directory showing model fits for the first 10 cells (see `max.model.plots` argument).
+The fitting process above wrote out `cell.models.pdf` file in the current directory showing model fits for the first 10 cells (see `max.model.plots` argument).
 Here's an example of such plot:

 ![cell 3 model](figures/pagoda-cell.model.fits-0.png)